 Yes, the addition of cheese helps bind the hash browns together.
 After baking, it’s crucial to let them cool for about 10 minutes, as the cheese will cool and harden, creating a connected square that holds its shape.

 These are incredibly versatile!
-They make a great appetizer or side dish for gatherings, complement brunch perfectly, and can be served with optional sour cream and scallions, or your favorite loaded potato toppings.
+They make a great appetizer or side dish for gatherings, an ideal compliment for brunch, and can be served with optional sour cream and scallions, or your favorite loaded potato toppings.

-If you are using a baking sheet, arrange the hash browns in roughly an 8×8 inch square.
-The recipe also states an 8×8 inch baking dish is ideal for the base.
+If you are using a baking sheet, arrange the hash browns in roughly an 8x8 inch square.
+The recipe also states an 8x8 inch baking dish.

 Ingredients